-- Approving staff requests for educational visits, including having final authority to approve any educational visit of less than 24 hours. - Making sure staff, including new employees and the Educational Visits Co-ordinator, have received any necessary training. - Working with the governing body to approve residential trips of more than 24 hours.
+- Approving staff requests for educational visits, including having final authority to approve any educational visit of less than 24 hours. - Appointing an Educational Visits Co-ordinator - Making sure staff, including new employees and the Educational Visits Co-ordinator, have received any necessary training and kept up to date. - Working with the governing body to approve residential trips of more than 24 hours. - Ensuring the school commissions an external Outdoor Education Advisor to provide advice on matters relating to outdoor learning and offsite visits including approval of adventurous activities, residential trips of more than 24 hours and trips near water. - Work in conjunction with the Educational Visits Coordinator to assess staff competence

-3.2 The Educational Visits Co-ordinator (EVC)
+3.3 The Educational Visits Co-ordinator (EVC)